greenelab/deep-review/sections/06_discussion.md

 neighborhood of a data sample, they generated an interpretable model for each prediction.
 However, the reliability of these models is unclear.
-Theoretical guarantees on the curvature of the predictions of deep learning models are not known, nore it is unclear whether these predictions are robust to sample noise.
+Theoretical guarantees on the curvature of the predictions of deep learning models are not known, nor it is unclear whether these predictions are robust to sample noise.
 Toward quantifying the uncertainty of predictions, there has been a renewed interest in confidence intervals for deep neural networks.
 Early work from Chryssolouris et al